 - click the Start or Revisit button next to the new Cryptocurrency option

-If you have more than 500 entries in your capital gains report, you can either try and reduce the number or look into alternatives methods.
+If you have more than 250 entries in your capital gains report, you can either try and reduce the number of lines, aggregate the values or create an attachable statement.

-BitcoinTaxes gives you up to $15 off when purchasing TurboTax by passing 100% of any commissions onto our users when clicking our link below.
+BitcoinTaxes gives you up to $15 off when purchasing TurboTax when clicking our link below.

 Bitcoin.Tax is the leading capital gains and income tax calculator for Bitcoin and cryptocurrencies.
 You can sign up for free at https://bitcoin.tax/signup.